nate-d-olson/giab-data-readmes/drafts/README_RNAseq_UNC_HG005.md

 See NIST license and data use policy at the end of the document.

 **Recommended citation for the data**\
-[Provide citation with DOI]
+WILL ADD WHEN AVAILABLE

 **Links to other publicly accessible locations of the data**\
 Links to publicly accessible locations of the data:

 - NIH hosted GIAB ftp site: ftp://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data_RNAseq/ChineseTrio/HG005_NA24631_son/UNC_Illumina
-- SRA: TODO
+- SRA: WILL ADD WHEN AVAILABLE

 --------------------
 DATA & FILE OVERVIEW